Golf Tutorials

 Instead of your left hip (for a right-handed golfer) rotating back and around, creating space for your arms, your entire pelvis shifts toward the golf ball.
 Your spine angle, which you carefully set at address, straightens up prematurely.
 Your body stands up through the shot.

 You can often spot it in your finish position.
-Golfers who early-extend typically finish very upright, looking "stuck," with their arms disconnected from their body.
+Golfers who early-extend typically finish very upright, looking "stuck," with their arms disconnected from their bodies.
 In contrast, professional golfers finish in a balanced, powerful position with their hips fully rotated clear of the target line, chest facing the target, and weight firmly planted on their lead foot.

 Why Is This Move So Detrimental?